R0rt1z2/AutomatedRoot/README.md

 * diplomatic for create his MTK-SU!
 * t0x1cSH for the little help with the script.
 * stackoverflow for his help with script lol.

-Hope you guys enjoy the tool!
-Regards!
-R0rt1z2.